Olive / Olive Leaf

 Botanical Name: Western – Olea europaea.
 Eastern – Olea canarium, Fructus Canarii.

-Below is an overview of Olive (Qing Guo), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of Olive (Qing Guo).
+Below is an overview of olive, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of olive.

 Also Known As: N/A

-Key Western Actions: Astringent, Antiseptic, Febrifugal, Antioxidant, Antiviral, Stomachic, Neuroprotective, Anticancer, Tonic, Antidiabetic, Antibacterial, Antifungal, Antiparasitic
+Key Actions: Astringent, Antiseptic, Febrifugal, Antioxidant, Antiviral, Stomachic, Neuroprotective, Anticancer, Tonic, Antidiabetic, Antibacterial, Antifungal, Antiparasitic, Anti-inflammatory

 Medicinal Uses: Increases energy, maintains healthy blood pressure, supports immune and cardiovascular systems.
 Colds, candida, meningitis, Epstein-Bar virus, herpes I and II, shingles, chronic fatigue, hepatitis B, tuberculosis, gonorrhea, HIV/AIDS, “blood poisoning” (bacterial infections in the bloodstream), malaria, severe diarrhea, dental, ear and urinary tract infections, diabetes, arthritis, osteoporosis, heart disease, prevents skin chaffing and dryness, type II diabetes, cancer, Alzheimer’s and Parkinson’s.

 Pin Yin: Qing Guo